NebulaServices/XenOS/docs/apps.md

         resizable?: boolean;
         xenFilePicker?: boolean; // If true, replaces the default file picker with one for XenOS, letting you pick files from XenOS instead of your PC
     };

-}
+    installHook?: string; // Optionally, you can specify a path (Ex. `hook.js`) and it will be run on install }
 ```